alu111222333/JSONtemplate/README.md

 # Recommended code structure
 I suppose better to use iframes for each module.
-In this case you will never have a conflicts and don't need to load all JS-libraries that needed on your WHOLE project.
+In this case you will never have a conflicts and don't need to load all JS-libraries that needed in your WHOLE project.

 * **/common** (some common elements like CSS, HTML, JavaScript, PHP, Python and etc.)